Alime21/Nexus-A-Full-Stack_AI-Driven-E-Commerce-Architecture/README.md

 Module Breakdown
 frontend/: Handles the visual presentation and client-side state management.
 It communicates strictly with the backend via RESTful APIs, keeping the UI completely decoupled from the data layer.

 backend/: The backbone of the application.
-It processes orders, manages the product catalog, and acts as the central hub that routes data between the frontend, the databases, and the data science engine.
+It secures endpoints using JWT, processes orders, manages the product catalog, and acts as the central hub routing data between the frontend, databases, and the data science engine.

 data-science/: This directory houses the analytical intelligence of the platform.
 By analyzing historical user data, it serves predictive insights (like churn probability) back to the core system to trigger automated retention strategies.